DataDog/hiring-engineers/answers.md

  * **Bonus**:
 The MySql Performance CPU with Anomaly Detection graph is displaying what is normal - the _greyed area_ - and what is not - the _red flagged points_ outside of this greyed area.
-The greyed area shows a trend of what should be next and by such detects what should not be: strange checks that are way too high or way too low.
+The greyed area shows a trend of what should be next and thereby detects what should not be: strange checks that are way too high or way too low.

 ## Monitoring Data: